JaumeL/My_SQL_Projects/README.md

 I also performed simple subqueries as a filter on WHERE clauses.

-Finally, I used aggregate or summarized functions such as SUM, AVG, COUNT or MAX and MIN to get aggregate numerical data and aliased columns for analysis' better understanding.
+I used aggregate functions such as SUM, AVG, COUNT or summarized functions like MAX and MIN to get aggregate or summarized numerical data.

+Finally, I aliased columns for analysis' better understanding.